evgpan/evgpan/README.md

 # 💫 About Me
-Senior Blockchain developer with 5 years of experience and Full-Stack with 5+ years of experience.<br>
+Senior Rust Engineer with 7 years of experience for Blockchain and 5+ years of experience for Full-Stack.<br>
 Highly skilled Blockchain engineer bringing enormous talents of development of DEX, DeFi, Stacking, Farming and NFT marketplace.
 Able to effectively self-manage during independent projects, as well as collaborate in a team setting.<br>
 Experienced Full-Stack developer adapt in all stages of advanced development.
 Knowledgeable in user interface, testing and debugging processes.
 Equipped with a diverse and promising web development skill-set.<br>
 - Like to make a development document with developing content to use that in the future.